jtablesaw/tablesaw/docs/tutorial.md

 tornadoes.write().csv("data/rev_tornadoes_1950-2014.csv");
 ```

 And that’s it for the introduction.
-Stay tuned for more info about advanced features.
+Please see the User Guide for more information.